datamoj/datamoj.github.io/_posts/2020-04-16-they-keep-you-safe.md

 	 <p>And in a memory more semantic—nowhere in my journals, but wrapped in my fiction, in my vision—my brother grabs and shakes my shoulders.
 His face shadowed, inscrutable.
 His hands close around my throat.
 He lifts me toward the sky and my feet kick desperately for solid ground.</p>
 	</div>
 	<div class="step" data-step="10">
 	 <p>At that time, the dream of my brother felt entirely unexpected.
-I didn’t know I was being gaslit.
-I didn’t know I was slowly being traumatized.
+I didn’t know I was being <a href="https://en.wikipedia.org/wiki/Gaslighting">gaslit.</a> I didn’t know I was slowly being traumatized.
 All I knew is that I had a nightmare and an archetype.
 A vision overlaid, not of who he was, but of who he could be.
 Who he was sometimes.
 Who he was to me.</p>
 	</div>
 	<div class="step" data-step="11">
 	 <p><a href="https://imgur.com/0gxvcUw"><img src="https://i.imgur.com/0gxvcUw.png" title="source: imgur.com" /></a></p>